haxsaw/actuator/Tutorial.md

   with_dependencies(reset | copy)
 ```

-In the above example, the Namespace model has a role container 'grid' that can grow to define an aribitrary number of roles.
+In the above example, the Namespace model has a role container 'grid' that can grow to define an arbitrary number of roles.
 For each grid node, we want to clear out a directory and then transfer a tarball to be unpacked in that same directory.
-To do this flexibly, we wrap the task we want to run on a group of roles in a MultiTask, providing a name for the MultiTask, a template task to apply to all the roles, and then a list of roles to apply the task to, in this case GridNamespacce.q.grid.all().
+To do this flexibly, we wrap the task we want to run on a group of roles in a MultiTask, providing a name for the MultiTask, a template task to apply to all the roles, and then a list of roles to apply the task to, in this case GridNamespace.q.grid.all().

 The 'q' attribute of GridNamespace is supplied by all Actuator model base classes.
 It signals the start of a _reference selection expression_, which is a logical expression that yields a list of references to elements of a model.
 In this case, the expression will make the template task apply to every grid role that is generated in the namespace.
-Reference selection expressions will be gone into in more deal below.
+Reference selection expressions will be covered in more deal below.

 For the purposes of setting up dependencies, MultTasks can be treated like any other task; that is, they can appear in dependency expressions.
 The dependency system will ensure that all instances of the template task complete before the MultiTask itself completes.